Acrecio/file-extension-api/README.md

 [![Buy me a coffee](https://raw.githubusercontent.com/FlyersWeb/file-extension-api/master/buy-me-a-coffee.png)](https://paypal.me/nac1dbois)

 I'm working on this project in my free time and offering it free of charges.
-To help me work more on this you send me tips to buy more coffee :)
+To help me work more on this you can send me tips to buy more coffee :)

 ## credits